cfjedimaster/raymondcamden2018/_posts/2015/04/17/2015-04-17-indexeddb-and-limits.md

 2) The max is dynamic and based on your hard drive.

 He had these details to add:
-"Heurestic is roughly: all origin combined can take up to 50% available disk space, no one origin more than 20% available."
+"Heurestic is roughly: all origin combined can take up to 50{% raw %}% available disk space, no one origin more than 20%{% endraw %} available."
-"Err... no one origin more than 20% of the total allowed for all origins.
-So thats actually 20%*50%=10% of available disk."
+"Err... no one origin more than 20{% raw %}% of the total allowed for all origins.
+So thats actually 20%{% endraw %}*50{% raw %}%=10%{% endraw %} of available disk."

 <a href="http://jonnyknowsbest.co.uk/">Jonathan Smith</a> wrote an interesting little JS snippet you can paste into your console to check the size of an IDB table: <a href="https://github.com/jonnysmith1981/getIndexedDbSize">getIndexedDbSize</a>.

 If I read his results right, I got Firefox up to about 2.8 gigs of storage before it threw that error.
 My drive maxes out at 500 gigs.
-So if Firefox can take 10% of that and one origin can take 20%, then 2.8 feels certainly within the ballpark.
+So if Firefox can take 10{% raw %}% of that and one origin can take 20%{% endraw %}, then 2.8 feels certainly within the ballpark.

 For Chrome, I couldn't get it to throw a QuotaErr, and eventually Smith's test script ended up crashing the tab.
 It is also possible I just gave up before I hit the upper limit.